Skip to main content

 1 mentions Positive Neutral Negative

-The monetization is well-balanced and does not feel like a rushed cash grab, distinguishing it positively from many other contemporary games.
+The game's monetization is well-balanced and does not come across as a quick cash grab, distinguishing it from many other recent titles.

 • emotional